TomVuillemin/movies-database/README.md

 ## Do not block everything until indexing is performed

 At the moment, for every modification/creation/delete operation, we wait until the indexing is performed to unblock the UI.
-This is clearly not the best solution UX-wise and should be improved.
+This is clearly not the best solution UX-wise because indexing can take some time.
 One solution would be to perform optimistic update on the frontend to allow the user to keep using the app, and then perform the refresh once the indexing is finished.

 ## Retrieve Algolia application information from the backend

 At the moment, these informations are hardcoded in the frontend and cannot be changed once built.
-This should be improved and these configurations should be retrieved from the backend.
+This should be improved and these configurations could be retrieved from the backend.

 ## Adds tests on the backend

 The backend does not contain any test.
 This is something that should be added.
 Integration tests seems appropriate since we do not have any complex algorithm, but would like to validate the overall behaviour of our api.

+## Adds actors to the model

+This version does not handle adding actors to a movie.
+This is something that should be added.
+A separate collection/repository in mongo would be created to store them, and the interface should allow searching amongst already created actors or adding a new one.